AndersenIA/Blogr-landing-page/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+---

+Product

+Overview
+Pricing
+Marketplace
+Features
+Integrations

+Company

+About
+Team
+Blog
+Careers

+Connect

+Contact
+Newsletter
+LinkedIn

+Login
+Sign Up

+A modern publishing platform
+Grow your audience and build your online brand

+Start for Free
+Learn More

+Designed for the future

+Introducing an extensible editor
+Blogr features an exceedingly intuitive interface which lets you focus on one thing: creating content.
+The editor supports management of multiple blogs and allows easy manipulation of embeds such as images, videos, and Markdown.
+Extensibility with plugins and themes provide easy ways to add functionality or change the looks of a blog.

+Robust content management
+Flexible content management enables users to easily move through posts.
+Increase the usability of your blog by adding customized categories, sections, format, or flow.
+With this functionality, you’re in full control.

+State of the Art Infrastructure
+With reliability and speed in mind, worldwide data centers provide the backbone for ultra-fast connectivity.
+This ensures your site will load instantly, no matter where your readers are, keeping your site competitive.

+Free, open, simple
+Blogr is a free and open source application backed by a large community of helpful developers.
+It supports features such as code syntax highlighting, RSS feeds, social media integration, third-party commenting tools, and works seamlessly with Google Analytics.
+The architecture is clean and is relatively easy to learn.

+Powerful tooling
+Batteries included.
+We built a simple and straightforward CLI tool that makes customization and deployment a breeze, but capable of producing even the most complicated sites.

+Product

+Overview
+Pricing
+Marketplace
+Features
+Integrations

+Company

+About
+Team
+Blog
+Careers

+Connect

+Contact
+Newsletter
+LinkedIn